 About me

-Welcome!
-I’m Kei Yoshida (吉田慶 in Japanese; pronounced /ˈkeɪ/ just like the letter K), and I am a 4th-year PhD candidate in the Department of Cognitive, Linguistic & Psychological Sciences (CLPS) at Brown University.
-I work with Dr. William H. Warren in the Virtual Environment Navigation Lab (VENLab).
+Hello!
+I’m Kei Yoshida (吉田 慶 in Japanese; pronounced /ˈkeɪ/, just like the letter K), and I am a PhD candidate in cognitive science at Brown University (Providence, RI, USA).
+I work with Dr. William H. Warren in the Virtual Environment Navigation Lab (VENLab), Department of Cognitive and Psychological Sciences (CoPsy).

-Before joining the VENLab, I earned my B.A. in Computer Science and Psychology at Coe College.
-I worked with Dr. Benjamin Chihak, who introduced me to the world of navigation/locomotion research in natural and virtual environment.
+Before joining the VENLab, I earned my B.A. in computer science and psychology at Coe College (Cedar Rapids, IA, USA).
+I worked with Dr. Benjamin Chihak, who introduced me to the world of navigation and locomotion research in the natural and virtual environment.